 The Red Eléctrica Group supports the sustainable development of its supply chain as an essential part of its commitment to sustainability.
 We runs free training programmes given by experts in different subjects, such as ethics in the supply chain, carbon footprints, risk management in the supply chain, cyber-security, etc.

 The company has introduced the following training programmes in collaboration with the Spanish Network of the United Nations Global Compact:

-- Human RightsNew! (implementation planned for 2021): We are working on a programme that will address the main aspects of Human Rights management (Policies, indicators, key resources, etc.).
+- Human RightsNew!
+(2021): We are working on a programme that will address the main aspects of Human Rights management (Policies, indicators, key resources, etc.).

 - Diversity (2020): The goal of this programme is to help suppliers include a culture of diversity and zero tolerance for any kind of aggression or harassment, achieving real equal opportunities for all people in the context of the Agenda 2030, allowing us also to transfer to our supply chain Red Eléctrica Group’s vision, principles and approach on diversity.